Getting started

 Define a namespace for the

-as a controller in a traditional MVC framework that groups related routes together under theOpportunities
+OpportunitiesRouteras a controller in a traditional MVC framework that groups related routes together under theOpportunitiestag and exposes them at the/common-grants/opportunitiespath. -

 Expose the default routes from the CommonGrants library.